rsterbin/liturgicalendar-db/README.md

 From this directory, run `rambler`.
 If you get help message, everything is working correctly.

-To bring the database up to speed with all schema and data provided here, run `rambler apply`.
+To bring the database up to speed with all schema and data provided here, run `rambler apply --all`.